 Sensory regulation concerns such as bright lights, textures, loud noises, or the need for movement

-Full, active participation in classroom routines (changing activities, following a schedule, engaged in content, etc.)
+Full, active participation in classroom routines (transitions, following a schedule, engaging in content, etc.)

 Their independence in eating, toileting, and dressing